Desert Inn Road

 Desert Inn Road, also known as Wilbur Clark D.I.
-Road, is a major west-east road in the Las Vegas metropolitan area, Nevada, United States.
+Road, is a major west–east road in the Las Vegas metropolitan area, Nevada, United States.
 It is named after the former Desert Inn hotel and casino.

 Desert Inn Expressway

+Desert Inn Expressway tunnel heading eastbound in 2026.

 For the majority of its route, Desert Inn Road is a typical stroad with access to residential, commercial, and industrial areas.
 However, the route features a 2.5 mi expressway in the Las Vegas Strip with grade separations and partial interchanges, acting as a border for Paradise and Winchester.
 Although it is officially called the Desert Inn Road Super Arterial (also commonly referred to as the Desert Inn Expressway or DIE), it is signed as Wilbur Clark D.I.
 Road.
 Construction of the expressway was completed in 1996 with a cost of US$84 million.
 It is primarily used to bypass The Strip, passing over I-15 and under Las Vegas Boulevard.